SKKSaikia/SelfDrive/README.md

 3. [The Complete Self-Driving Car Course - Applied Deep Learning](https://www.udemy.com/applied-deep-learningtm-the-complete-self-driving-car-course/)

-   This course is amazing as well, gives hands on Experience with the various necessary tech stack for Autonomous Driving.
+   This course is amazing, gives hands on Experience with the various necessary tech stack for Autonomous Driving.

 # PROJECT WORK
 # ----------------------------------------------------